 Cost is where these two platforms differ most.
 Roku is a one-time purchase.
 You buy a player for $30 to $100, then add only the streaming subscriptions you care about.
 A setup with Netflix, Disney+, and Hulu might run $30 to $40 per month total, keeping things affordable.

-#Roku vs DirecTV Stream Feature Comparison
+#Roku vs DirecTV Stream: Feature-by-Feature Breakdown

 | Factor | Roku | DirecTV Stream |